Are you interested in starting a small hobby farm?

 There are thousands of farmers around the country who use farming as their primary source of income.

-This isn’t what hobby farming is, and you should know going into this adventure whether or not you’ll be trying to turn a profit.
+And you should know going into this adventure whether or not you’ll be trying to turn a profit.

 Fortunately, we have nine factors to consider when deciding if farming for profit is a realistic goal for you.